magnumjs/mag.js/README.md

 <hr>
 ##Features

 * Changes to state are immediately reflected in the dom by their element matchers.
+Super fast & 4KB Gzipped!
 * Valid HTML templates - No virtual/shadow dom or new templating language!
-Super fast & 4KB Gzipped!
 * Semantic data binding - Use normal HTML as a template and a related module (plain JS object) as instructions for transpiling/interpolations.
 * Module has a constructor, called once and a viewer called on every change to the state of that module.
-* provides intuitive, clear helpers and shortcuts for dom templating, arrays, matchers, eventing, onload, offload, configuration hookins etc...
-Full life cycle control.
 * Collection rendering - No need for hand-written loops.
 Write templates as a part of the HTML, in plain HTML
 * View logic in JavaScript - No crippled micro-template language, just plain JavaScript functions
-* Native events & attributes, life cycle events, Hookin to modify and create custom attributes
+* Native events & attributes, full life cycle events control, Hookin to modify and create custom attributes

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=xdjPez4oOTA
 " target="_blank"><img src="http://img.youtube.com/vi/xdjPez4oOTA/0.jpg"